Client Portal

 Symptoms of Depression

-Are you feeling down more days than not?
-Are you having trouble eating or sleeping?
-Are you withdrawing from your usual activities?
-If so, you may be experiencing the symptoms of depression.
+Do you find yourself feeling down more often than not?
+Are you struggling with your appetite or sleep?
+Are you losing interest in activities you used to enjoy?
+If this sounds familiar, you may be experiencing symptoms of depression.

 The following are some symptoms of depression according to the American Psychiatric Association: